jesslilly/EntitySearch/README.md

     1. Code to set defaults if missing or partial config.
     1. Put in EntitySearch.Config.
 1. Implement glyphicons or css classes for recents.
+1. Do not track a recent page if the same page is visited repeatedly.
 1. Revert gulp, node, npm commit.
 1. Build QUnit tests for recent tracking
 1. Refactor to RecentPage object.